codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 The heapsort algorithm:
 1. Build a max/min heap from the array to be sorted, now  `heapsize = array.length`
 2. While `heapsize > 1`
-&emsp;Swap the frist element (mininum or maximum value depending on you implementation) with last one,
+&emsp;Swap the first element (mininum or maximum value depending on your implementation) with last one,
 &emsp; reduce the `heapsize` by one,  then heapify the heap.
 3. The array is sorted.